Kelowna: Roads and highways

 The city is served by Highway 97 and Highway 33.

 Public transport

-Kelowna Regional Transit System is operated by FirstGroup, providing public bus transportation services in Kelowna and its vicinity.
+Kelowna Regional Transit System is operated by FirstGroup, providing public bus transportation services in Kelowna and its surrounding areas.
 Funding for the transit system is shared between the City of Kelowna, Central Okanagan Regional District, District of Lake Country and BC Transit.

 Air travel

 Kelowna International Airport (IATA: YLW), north of the city core, is one of the busiest airports in Canada.
 There are regular flights to and from Calgary, Edmonton, Toronto, Vancouver, Victoria, Cranbrook, Whitehorse, and Seattle, as well as seasonal service to Las Vegas, Phoenix, Montréal, Cuba and Mexico.
 Three major passenger airlines serve the airport; Air Canada, Alaska Airlines, and WestJet.
 The airport is also the main hub of cargo airline KF Cargo.

 Local services

 Emergency services are provided by the Kelowna General Hospital, the British Columbia Ambulance Service, Kelowna Fire Department, Central Okanagan Search and Rescue and the Royal Canadian Mounted Police.